AlexShen101/published_notes/src/site/notes/blog/Understanding Algorithm Efficiency With Priori Analysis and Posteriori Testing.md

 To assess the running time of an algorithm, there are 2 approaches:
-1. [[notes/posteriori testing\|posteriori testing]]: Creating an executable program of the algorithm, and running it with a series of tests
+1. [[extra notes/posteriori testing\|posteriori testing]]: Creating an executable program of the algorithm, and running it with a series of tests
-2. [[notes/priori analysis\|priori analysis]]: Analyzing a theoretical pseudocode of the algorithm using an ideal computer model
+2. [[extra notes/priori analysis\|priori analysis]]: Analyzing a theoretical pseudocode of the algorithm using an ideal computer model

 ## Priori Analysis
 Priori analysis is a method of determining the running time and space requirements of an algorithm by analyzing its theoretical behavior.
 This analysis is performed with respect to a theoretical computer model, such as the [[random access machine model\|random access machine model]].
 Since priori analysis is based on a theoretical algorithm, it is both language-independent and hardware-independent.